VivianneMiranda/VivianneMiranda/README.md

 # 👋 Hi there

 I'm Vivianne Miranda, a passionate software developer and tech enthusiast.
-I currently work as a Software Developer at CI&T.
 With over 4 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 ## 🚀 About Me